 Unencrypted networks

 Most routers nowadays have encryption capabilities.
 However, it needs to be enabled through router settings, as encryption is turned off by default.
-Far from everyone knows about this, so public Wi-Fi networks are often unencrypted.
+Not everyone knows about this, so public Wi-Fi networks are often left unencrypted, creating new security risks.

-An encrypted network turns your traffic into a code.
-Cracking this code is still possible, but requires much more effort.
+An encrypted network turns your traffic into code.
+Cracking this code is still possible but requires much more effort than is practically possible.
 An unencrypted network does nothing to protect your connection.
 Hackers can access information on such networks effortlessly and then use it for MITM attacks and other criminal activities.

 How to stay safe on public Wi-Fi